 - The activity of granulosa cells which provide nutrition to the developing egg is altered.

-Effects of Alcohol on male fertility
+what are the Effects of Alcohol on male fertility?

 Alcohol has a damaging effect on all aspects of male reproduction.
 It interferes with the release of the male sex hormone testosterone resulting in decreased libido, erectile dysfunction, and infertility.
 It also causes a decrease in the sperm count, motility and percentage of morphologically normal sperms in the semen.
 Men with heavy drinking are affected the most.

 A study examining the impact of lifestyle factors on male fertility concluded that none of the heavy alcohol drinkers had normal semen parameters and the most common abnormality was low sperm count.

 Acute alcohol consumption alters the estradiol levels in the body and interferes with the medications given to induce follicle growth and ovulation.
 Consuming 4 or more drinks per week have been proven to reduce the live birth rates in IVF cycle.
 It reduces the number of eggs retrieved, causes the failure of fertilization and decreases the implantation potential of the embryos.

 There are numerous factors which affect IVF success, some are non-modifiable such as age, chromosomal abnormalities, genetic factors and some are modifiable such as alcoholism and smoking.
 Not much can be done about the non-modifiable risk factors.
 However, it is advisable to quit drinking alcohol at least 3-4 months prior to IVF.